horizoncd/horizoncd.github.io/docs/user-guide/common-user/deploy-and-pod-management.md

+---
-# Deploy and manage pods
+title: Deploy and Manage Pods
+toc_max_heading_level: 6
+---

 Horizon CD provide deploy and pods management based on Argo CD.
 You can easily deploy your cluster and check your pods status.

 ## Build and deploy cluster